 Do you wake up in the morning with that nagging back pain?
 Are you feeling achy pain into your back, buttock, or even thigh?
 Are you having to watch what you do, because you are afraid you may hurt your back?

-According to the American Physical Therapy Association, back pain is the most commonly reported pain across the nation, and one out of every four Americans has experienced back pain in the past three months.
+According to the American Physical Therapy Association, back pain is the most commonly reported pain across the nation.

 If your searching for back pain relief or sciatica relief, don’t rely on medicines to mask the symptoms.
 Your body is telling you of the deeper root cause of the problem, that needs to be fixed.
-Know that physical therapy should be your first treatment of choice, which eliminates your need for harmful painkilling drugs, such as opioids, or possibly avoid an invasive surgical procedure.
+Know that physical therapy should be your first treatment of choice.
+It eliminates your need for harmful painkilling drugs, such as opioids, or possibly avoid an invasive surgical procedure.

 What’s the difference between back pain and sciatica?